The following information applies to the Classical department, please visit this page for the Jazz programme.

 Chamber music plays an undeniably important role in the education of a professional musician, and it is given centre-stage in the Music study programmes, from Bachelor 1 to Master 2.

-In the Vademecum you find practical information about Chamber music.
+Via the study guides and handbooks you find practical information about Chamber music.

 Chamber musicians have the ability to take an individual, prepared part and to put it together with other players to create a larger, unified whole.
 Unlike ensemble playing, chamber music involves playing your own part as a soloist, without a conductor or coach leading the group.
 Independence, responsibility, openness, a sense of team-work, and the ability to organize and listen are essential qualities of the chamber musician.